|

 cunning and through the use of deception to influence those in positions

-concerning the little horn, and its predecessors, can be discerned.
+little horn and its origin can be discerned.

 | |